SwapnS/KDD-F21-ipl/README.md

 Data Analytics has been a part of Sports entertainment for a long time and being a cricket fan visualizing the statistics of cricket is mesmerizing.
 With the help of past data and knowledge base, we aim to use the Existing Data Analysis and Machine learning techniques to predict the winner of a particular IPL match.

-Results of every match in the IPL depends on the various conditions like venue, player performance, toss, performance in power play etc.

-Results of a match can only be predicted to some extent if previous player performance, venue and other match related data is available.

-By using this information, we are planning to build a classifier which predicts the winning probabilities for the playing teams.

-Also, a regression task can be implemented which can predict runs scored by current batting team at the end of the inning.

 ## Research Questions:

 What is the probability of winning a match given features like previous player performance, venue and